 Although researchers did not explicitly determine the cause of the phenomenon, the results support the National Women’s Health Network’s longstanding philosophy that women’s health is best addressed by empowering women to make the best health care decision that is right for them.

-How well a birth control method works can depend on a variety of factors but two important factors are access and empowerment.
+How well a birth control method works can depend on a variety of factors, but two of the most important factors are access and empowerment.
 Is a woman adequately educated about each method?
 Does she have access to the contraception of her choice?
 Has she been informed about how to maximize the effectiveness of the treatment?
 When women are given good information about safe methods, they make decisions that lead to better health outcomes.
 Time and time again, we see that the greater power and information women have, the more their health and lives improve.

 Every day, the NWHN is fighting for reproductive justice for women on issues just like these.
 The data from the Guttmacher report affirms that we are on the right track.
 We believe giving women even greater access, information, and choice in their healthcare will continue to benefit women’s health and transform their lives.